 The course begins with a general, basic foundation of electrochemistry and uses it to develop the theory and experimental approaches to electrochemical problems of a thermodynamic nature.
-It complements a sister course, “Fundamentals of Electrochemistry: Basic Theory and Kinetic Methods”, offered alternately by the same instructor.
-The two courses have different emphasis, and each is designed to be a stand-alone introduction to electrochemical fundamentals.
+It complements a sister course, “Fundamentals of Electrochemistry: Basic Theory and Kinetic Methods,” offered alternately by the same instructor.
+The two courses have different emphases.
+Each is designed as a stand-alone introduction to electrochemical fundamentals.
 If both courses are desired, they can be taken in either order.

 Topics to be covered

 - Electrochemical thermodynamics

 - Reference electrodes, standard potentials, cell potentials, Nernst equation, electrode-solution interface, and double-layer structure

 - Ion-selective electrodes, applications in analytical electrochemistry and sensors, aqueous and non-aqueous systems

 - Theoretical basis for methods

 - Surface tension, adsorption and adsorption isotherms, electrocapillarity, potential of zero charge, Lippmann equation

 - Potentiometry, differential capacity, coulometry, cyclic voltammetry, polarography

 - Electrochemical instrumentation